 Eleanor Beardsley

-Beardsley has been an active part of NPR's coverage of the two waves of terrorist attacks in Paris and in Brussels.
-She has also followed the migrant crisis, traveling to meet and report on arriving refugees in Hungary, Austria, Germany, Sweden, and France.
-She has also travelled to Ukraine, including the flashpoint eastern city of Donetsk, to report on the war there,and to Athens, to follow the Greek debt crisis.
+Beardsley has been an active part of NPR's coverage of terrorist attacks in Paris and in Brussels.
+She has also followed the migrant crisis, traveling to meet and report on arriving refugees in Hungary, Austria, Germany, Sweden and France.
+She has also traveled to Ukraine, including the flashpoint eastern city of Donetsk, to report on the war there, and to Athens, to follow the Greek debt crisis.

 In 2011, Beardsley covered the first Arab Spring revolution in Tunisia, where she witnessed the overthrow of the autocratic President Zine el-Abidine Ben Ali.
 Since then she has returned to the North African country many times.

-In France, Beardsley has covered three presidential elections including the surprising upset of outsider Emmanuel Macron in 2017.
+In France, Beardsley has covered three presidential elections, including the surprising win by outsider Emmanuel Macron in 2017.
 Less than two years later, Macron's presidency was severely tested by France's Yellow vest movement, which Beardsley followed closely.

 Beardsley especially enjoys historical topics and has covered several anniversaries of the Normandy D-day invasion as well as the centennial of World War I.

 Prior to moving to Paris, Beardsley worked for three years with the United Nations Mission in Kosovo.
-She also worked as a television news producer for French broadcaster TF1 in Washington, DC, and as a staff assistant to South Carolina Senator Strom Thurmond.
+She also worked as a television news producer for French broadcaster TF1 in Washington, D.C., and as a staff assistant to South Carolina Sen. Strom Thurmond.

 A native of South Carolina, Beardsley has a Bachelor of Arts in European history and French from Furman University in Greenville, South Carolina, and a master's degree in International Business from the University of South Carolina.